 The President of the Austro-French Centre is Mr. Dominique David, Advisor to the President of the French Institute for International Relations, and its Secretary General is Amb.
 Dr. Johannes Kyrle, former Secretary General of the Austrian Ministry for Foreign Afairs.
 A Programme Committee composed of relevant experts assists the Centre in the selection of conference topics before their submission to the Board of Directors.

 The Secretary General is in charge in administrating the Centre in Vienna and implementing the working programme.
-He is assisted by Ms. Sarah Veit, MA, who is in charge of managing and organising the conferences as well as Florent Marciacq, PhD, MA, MSc, who is in charge of the strategic coordination of activies and the conduct of scientific research.
+He is notably assisted by Florent Marciacq, PhD, MA, MSc, chargé d’affaires, who is also in charge of the strategic coordination of activies and the conduct of scientific research.